 - Brush another layer of Mod Podge over the printed plaid.
 Do this quickly to prevent excessive color bleeding.
 If it looked like it was getting bubbles, I used a roller to smooth it out and finished up with another coat if needed.

 - Let it dry overnight.
-Spray a coat of Gloss Enamel to seal it.
+Spray a coat of the same sealer you used after printing or a Gloss Enamel to seal it.
 Follow directions for drying time before using.
-Do not place in the dish washer or directly in water.
+Do not place in the dishwasher or directly in water.
 Use a damp cloth to clean.

 Edited to add: I’ve since learned from a reader that if you spray your paper from a distance with Aqua Net hairspray, allow it to dry, then craft with it….you’ll have no bleeding.
 I have not yet tried this, but it’s worth a try.